 Earthquakes in Mexico - Current Situation

-An 8.4 magnitude earthquake occurred off the coast of Mexico on Thursday 7 September.
+This comes just two weeks after an 8.4 magnitude earthquake occurred off the coast of Mexico, on Thursday 7 September.

-Over 90 people have died, with thousands of homes and buildings destroyed or damaged, including schools, and damage to roads.
+Over 90 people are reported to have died, with thousands of homes and buildings destroyed or damaged, including schools, and damage to roads.
 Some of the affected areas include Juchitán, Chiapas and Tabasco.

-Caritas Mexico is on the ground and providing emergency relief where needed, including support of community kitchens and delivery of vouchers to families.
+Caritas Mexico is also on the ground for that disaster, and is providing emergency relief where needed, including support of community kitchens and delivery of vouchers to families.

 Donate to our Latin America Emergency Appeal to assist communities in need.
 Donations $2 and over are tax deductable.